cuneytakinlar/pupil-ellipse-fit-error/README.md

 ## Paper & Citation

 This paper has been accepted for publication in Elsevier Expert Systems with Applications.
 If you use the code given here, please cite this paper <br>
 Cuneyt Akinlar, Hatice Kubra Kucukkartal, Cihan Topal.
 Accurate CNN-based Pupil Segmentation with an Ellipse Fit Error Regularization Term.
-Accepted for publication in Expert Systems with Applications.
+Expert Systems with Applications, vol. 188, pp. 116004, Feb.
+2022. https://doi.org/10.1016/j.eswa.2021.116004.

 ## LPW Dataset & GT Segmentation Maps